ferreum/distanceutils/README.rst

     * Completion for each mode (unplayed/started/finished/medal)

-    * Score for each mode
+    * Time/Score for each mode

   * List of unlocked official levels